malevolentninja/codeSchool/AngularJs/readme.md

 Angular JavaScript is a clientSide framework.

 ### Shaping Up with AngularJS
--Learn to extend HTML's syntax with AngularJS to create dynamic web applications
+- Learn to extend HTML's syntax with AngularJS to create dynamic web applications

 ### Accelerating Through Angular
 - Learn how to use Angular with TypeScript to create Dynamic web applications